lestrrat-p6/Crust-Middleware-Session/README.md

 Crust::Middlewre::Session manages sessions for your Crust app.
 This module uses cookies to keep session state and does not support URI based session state.

+A session object will be available under the kye `p6sgix.session` in the P6SGI environment hash.
+You can use this to access session data

+    my &app = ->%env {
+        %env<p6sgi.session>.get("username").say;
+        ...
+    };

 AUTHOR
 ======